Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Where are my automated backups stored, and how do I manage their retention?

-Azure Database for PostgreSQL automatically creates server backups and stores them in:
+Azure Database for PostgreSQL flexible server automatically creates server backups and stores them in:

 - Zone-redundant storage, in regions where multiple zones are supported.